marcusoftnet/marcusoftnet.github.io/_posts/2018-03-14-my-top--books.md

+### Moved out

+In this section, I've moved the near misses as I moved them out.
+These books are still awesome but don't fit my list due to the awesomeness of other books.

+[Sense and respond by Jeff Gothelf and Josh Seiden](https://www.amazon.com/Sense-Respond-Successful-Organizations-Continuously/dp/1633691888), could be described as the lighter version of Dr Reinertsens Principles of Product development flow.
+It is very approachable and is packed with stories of both success and failure, on how to structure your work and organization to support an experimental mindset that is needed to win in the current world.

+What I particularly love about this book is that you could basically give it to anyone in your organization and know that they would read it (!), get it and be inspired by it.
+No particular prerequisite knowledge is required.
+This ranks very high on my recommendation hit list.

 ### My books

 Yes, of course, I need to get this out of the way.
 I've written two books and I'm immensely proud of them both, but they are not on the list.

-[Kanban In Action](https://www.amazon.com/Kanban-Action-Marcus-Hammarberg/dp/1617291056/ref=cm_cr_arp_d_product_top?ie=UTF8) is a very practical oriented introduction to kanban as a process improvement, flow-focused approach to software development.
+[Kanban In Action](https://www.amazon.com/Kanban-Action-Marcus-Hammarberg/dp/1617291056/ref=cm_cr_arp_d_product_top?ie=UTF8) is a very practical oriented introduction to kanban as process improvement, flow-focused approach to software development.
 Although I'm one of the authors I can honestly say that it is really useful and contains a lot of hands-on experience.

 [The Bungsu Story](https://t.co/rO179xXeHS) is an adventure description on how we used lean, agile and kanban to save a Salvation Army hospital from ruin (literally and financially).
 This book is great for inspiration and getting an overview, and also contains a lot of practical examples and hands-on tips.

 ## Conclusion

 That was my list.
-What is your favorite books?
+What are your favourite books?
 Please share in the comments and I'm happy to update this list as soon as I find books worth to quality onto the list.